 Erin Zipper got her start as a scraggly teenage runaway who used corner store xerox machines to make zines about the politics of being young.
 Once she turned old she learned how to make a printing press run and found her way into co-coordinating a DIY publishing operation for court-involved young people at AS220 in Providence, Rhode Island.
 She later attended Parsons the New School for Design and Eugene Lang College to simultaneously complete a B.F.A. in Communication Design and a B.A. in Urban Studies.
 Her design work has been published on Colorlines, Utne Reader, Jezebel, and other popular news sites.
+She has taught design and publishing at almost every level from first grade to pre-college.
 She gets good and passionate about using visual communication to make important ideas accessible to new audiences.
-In her spare time she draws comics about being a kid in the Pacific Northwest in the 90s, imagines ways that we could use our resources more regeneratively, and puts in the effort to be a better human being.
+In her spare time she draws comics about being a kid in the Pacific Northwest in the 90s and imagines ways that we could use our resources more regeneratively.